Brexit, VAT & Customs –

 Tax regulations after Brexit

-Goods supplied to the UK are exempt from VAT in the European Union as long as proof is provided that they have left the EU (proof of export).
+Goods supplied to GB are exempt from VAT in the European Union as long as proof is provided that they have left the EU (proof of export).
 VAT applies to the importation of goods and services into the UK.

-Goods that fall into excise duties (such as tobacco, alcohol, fuels) are subject only to UK regulations.
+Goods that fall into excise duties (such as tobacco, alcohol, and fuels) are subject only to GB regulations.
 The “Excise Movement and Control System – EMCS” should be used to avoid excise duties when exporting from the EU.

-All goods imported from the UK are subject to the excise duties of the respective importing country.
+All goods imported from GB are subject to the excise duties of the respective importing country.
 However, one must be aware of the numerous exceptions and exceptional cases.